RoyalBingBong/meView/README.md

 ___

 # Developers
-For the developers who want to tinker with the code:

 1. Clone the repository: `git clone https://github.com/RoyalBingBong/meView/`
 2. Run `npm install`.
 It will install the dev-dependencies and after that the app's dependencies into `app/node_modules`.
-If that does not happen, then just install them manually via `cd app/ && npm install` and go back `cd ..`
+If that does not happen, then just install them manually by going into `app/` and running `npm install`
-3. Run either `npm run babel` or `npm run babel:w` (will watch the `src` folder for changes, very convenient)
+3. Code from `src/` will be transpiled with babel to `app/js`.
+Use `npm run babel` or `npm run babel:w` to transpile your code (:w will watch for changes)
-4. Start the app:
+4. Starting meView:
-    * Without dev-tools: `npm start` or `npm run start:asar` (to see how the app behaves when packaged).
+    * Use `npm start` or `npm run start:asar` to run the app without the DevTools.
-    * With dev-tools: via  I have also a launch configuration for [VSCode](https://code.visualstudio.com/)
+    * Use `npm run debug` or `npm run debug:asar` to run the app with the DevTools.

+When running meView in debug*-mode (`ELECTRON_ENV=development`), you will be able to reload the Renderer via `Ctrl+R` or via `View -> Reload`.
+There is a also launch.json for VSCode.